 Grasshopper, Master Po from Kung Fu, surely one of the Trope Makers of the Old Master, and owner/operator of a Disability Superpower to boot.
 Or The Ancient One from Kung Fu The Legend Continues, who might have been several hundred years old.

-Master BratakBra'tac of Stargate SG-1.
+Master BratakBra'tac.
 In his first appearance in the series, started off by complaining about his old age, then promptly incapacitated Colonel O'Neill in an embarassingly short fight sequence.
 Continues to refer to himself as an old man during the entire 10 seasons despite the fact that he is obviously one of the most skilled warriors in the galaxy.
+Some other Jaffa make the mistake of confusing his age with weakness.
+Too late and to their sorrow do they realize that a prominent man living a century and a half in an entire society of expendable warriors should have been a clue as to his badassery.

 Both played straight and averted in Power Rangers Jungle Fury; some of the masters and teachers from the Order of the Claw are indeed old masters.
 However, in the first episode, when the rangers are sent to the Jungle Karma Pizza restaurant to find their new master, they see a man who looks like your stereotypical old master and immidiately assume he must be the one they are searching for, only to find out he is just a customer and the real master is the much younger owner of the restaurant.